 Section 1.
-When an employee is notified in writing that they will be assigned for a limited period to act in capacity in a higher level of classification for more than a total of ten (10) consecutive or nonconsecutive working days (eight (8) hours or any portion thereof) within a thirty (30) day period, that employee shall be paid premium pay of five percent (5%) of base hourly rate for regular hours those hours assigned.
+When an employee is notified in writing that they will be assigned for a limited period to act in capacity in a higher level of classification for more than a total of five (5) consecutive or nonconsecutive working days (eight (8) hours or any portion thereof) within a thirty (30) day period, that employee shall be paid premium pay of five percent (5%) of base hourly rate for regular hours those hours assigned.

 An employee performing duties out of classification for training and development purposes shall be so informed in writing, and it shall be mutually agreed to by the supervisor and employee.
 The notice shall state the purpose and length of assignment.

 During the training, there shall be no extra pay for the work.
 A copy of the notice shall be placed in the employee's file.

-ARTICLE 12 - BOOT REIMBURSEMENT
+ARTICLE 12 -UNIFORM AND TRAINING REIMBURSEMENT

 Section 1.
-Employees required to wear protective boots or boots of a specific color to be worn with a uniform, shall be reimbursed up to \$250 per year for such boots upon presentation of a receipt.
+After successful completion of probation, Employees required to wear protective boots or boots of a specific color to be worn with a uniform, shall be reimbursed up to \$260 per year for such boots upon presentation of a receipt.

 Section 2.
-The City will supply to Public Works Utility Workers any OSHA/OROSHA required safety equipment, raingear, rubber boots, gloves, coveralls, winter coats or jackets, and uniform pants and shirts (long and short sleeve).
-Effective FY 22-23, eligible employees are permitted to select their choice of pants as purchased using a City P-card limited to a one-time amount of up to \$210 a year.
+The City will supply to employees whose work is predominately performed in the field any OSHA/OROSHA required safety equipment, raingear, rubber boots, gloves, coveralls, winter coats or jackets, and uniform pants and shirts (long and short sleeve).
+Effective FY 22-23, eligible employees are permitted to select their choice of pants as purchased using a City P-card limited to a one-time amount of up to \$215 a year.
 New employees completing their probationary period are eligible up to \$350 one-time amount.